giribhagwan/springJPA/README.md

 simple Registration and login web services using JPA and mysql

 **Run Application:**
-1. Befor run the application make sour you have create database using with name "demo".
+1. Befor run the application make sure you have create database using with name "demo".
-2. go to application.properties file and change mysql username and password to your mysql database.
+2. Go to application.properties file and change mysql username and password to your mysql database.
 3. open terminal
 4. go to application directory
 5. fire command: ./gradlew bootrun